JoviDeCroock/Hooked-Form/docs/components/useFieldArray.md

 Second object:

 - error: an error string if there's an error present.
-- value: the current value of this field, with enhanced map function `(value: object, fieldId: string, index: number)`
+- value: the current value of this field

 Example